-It’s time to think Thanksgiving day recipes and I’d love to share some of our family recipes with you.
-Every year I add a few more so hopefully this list will give you some of our favorites and help you create new ones!
+It’s time to think about Thanksgiving recipes, so I’m sharing our Thanksgiving Favorites with you.
+Every year I add a few more, so hopefully this list will give you some great Thanksgiving dinner ideas that you can come back to every year!

-I don’t know about you but I don’t usually want everyone in the kitchen while I’m finishing up for the Thanksgiving meal.
+I don’t know about you but I don’t want everyone in the kitchen while I’m finishing up cooking our Thanksgiving recipes.
 Though I don’t always get my wish (check this post on shakshuka out) I do try to put out a few things that can be taken into the den while watching the Macy’s Thanksgiving Day parade.

 And if you want something more substantial this make ahead egg casserole would work also.
 Granola is also good for company, especially when it’s homemade.